clubnick/GIT_PLAYGROUND/README.md

 (submodule deleted)

- ## GIT Submodules - with tortoise engine
+ ##GIT Submodules - with tortoise engine

  **On the main project submodule add**

- **fill appropriate directory - no branch - will automatically master used** ...
+ **fill appropriate directory - no branch - will automatically master used**

  **rest in** \*submodules with tortoisegit.docx\*